City of Seattle/Seattle Center Privacy Statement

 contracts to provide Internet related services.

-whether to provide personal information online.
+You may choose whether to provide personal information online.
 "Personal

 information" is information about a natural person that is readily